JakeGinnivan/jakeginnivan.github.io/source/_posts/2013-09-13-verifying-logged-messages-with-log4net.md

   Normally, if you wanted to do this you would try inject ILog.
 This is a cleaner alternative

 ---
-I came across a constructor which looked something like this
+I came across a constructor which looked something like this, just to enable a test to inject a mocked ILog and validate the calls.

     ClassCtor(...., Func<ILog> logFactory) { .. }